 - Have an 8" x 8" pan ready and a space available in the coldest corner of your refrigerator.
 Place the bowl and beater from your mixer into the freezer for 15 minutes.

 - Place the blackberries in a small bowl, and add the lemon juice.
 Gently toss the berries in the juice, and allow them to sit while preparing the whipped cream.

-- Make the whipped cream: assemble the bowl and beater on the mixer.
+- Assemble the chilled bowl and beater on your mixer.
 Turn the mixer on low and slowly pour in the whipping cream.
-Increase the speed to medium-low or medium.
-The cream will whip faster the higher you can have your speed: find the highest speed you can go to without cream flying all over the kitchen!
+Increase the speed to medium-high or the highest speed you can go to without cream flying all over the kitchen!

-- As the cream begins to thicken, add in the honey.
-Beat the mixture until it has thickened and holds loose peaks.
-Depending on the speed you use, expect this to take between 10 to 14 minutes.
-(Warm weather may also make the whipping process take a little longer.)
+After about 2 minutes add in the honey.
+Beat the mixture for another 2-4 minutes until it has thickened and holds loose peaks.
+(Warm weather may make the whipping process take a little longer.)